 ASCE is the primary professional society in the U.S. focusing on civil engineering and is the world’s largest engineering society.
 ASCE produces a monthly civil engineering news magazine and other technical publications.
 It also hosts conferences, seminars, and competitions.

 ASES Stanford is the founding organization of the Asia-Pacific Student Entrepreneurship Society, a global student organization that spans five countries.
 ASES organizes projects, conferences and programming aimed at educating and networking future leaders in business, technology, and entrepreneurship.

 The Biomedical Engineering Society at Stanford works to bring together students interested in the intersection of biology, medicine and engineering.
-To this end, we aim to increase communication, and foster networking and collaboration between undergraduates, graduates and professionals from both industry and academia.
+To this end, they aim to increase communication and foster networking and collaboration between undergraduates, graduates and professionals from both industry and academia.

 The primary goal of BASES is to cultivate the next generation of entrepreneurs by facilitating networking and entrepreneurship education.
 Membership and participation is open to all students, both undergraduate and graduate, from all schools at Stanford.

-Engineers for a Sustainable World addresses engineering-based challenges of developing communities through partnerships that foster cultural, educational, and technical exchange.
-Recent projects include post-Tsunami reconstruction work on the Andaman Islands.
+Engineers for a Sustainable World addresses engineering-based challenges of developing communities through partnerships that foster cultural, educational and technical exchange.
+Projects include post-Tsunami reconstruction work on the Andaman Islands.